sunaku/tork/README.md

         end
       }

-* `@test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition---in which case, it must return the name of the test being defined.
+* `@test_name_parser` is a lambda function that is passed a line of source code to determine whether that line can be considered as a test definition, in which case it must return the name of the test being defined.

 * `@before_each_test` is a lambda function that is executed inside the worker process before loading the test file.
-It is passed the path to the test file and the names of tests (identified by `@test_name_parser`) inside the test file that should be executed because they have changed since the last run.
+It is passed the path to the test file and the names of tests (identified by `@test_name_parser`) inside the test file that have changed since the last time the test file was run.

   These test names should be passed down to your chosen testing library, instructing it to skip all other tests except those passed down to it.
 This accelerates your test-driven development cycle and improves productivity!

-* `@after_all_tests` is a lambda function that is executed after all tests are run.
+* `@after_all_tests` is a lambda function that is executed inside the master process after all tests have finished running.
 It is passed four things: whether all tests had passed, the time when test execution began, a list of test files, and the exit statuses of the worker processes that evaluated those test files.

   For example, to display a summary of the test execution results as an OSD notification via libnotify, add the following to your `.test-loop` file: